yianzhou/yianzhou.github.io/_posts/apple/2020-11-2-networking.md

 * Do not remove this line (it will not be displayed) {:toc}

-# NSURLSession
+# URLSession

 > [WWDC 2016 - NSURLSession: New Features and Best Practices](https://developer.apple.com/videos/play/wwdc2016/711)
 >
 > [WWDC 2015 - Networking with NSURLSession](https://developer.apple.com/videos/play/wwdc2015/711/)

-`NSURLSession` kick-off: init a configuration, init a session, init a task, resume.
+`URLSession` kick-off: init a configuration, init a session, init a task, resume.

 Best practice: one session to support many (many!) tasks!